 Dividend Yield (%) is a company's annual dividend payments divided by its market capitalization, or the dividend per share divided by the price per share.

 DJIA The Dow Jones Industrial Average (DJIA) is one of several stock market indices, created by 19th century Wall Street Journal editor Charles Dow to gauge the performance of the industrial sector of the American stock market.
 The DJIA consists of 30 of the largest and most widely held public companies in the United States.
 Note the "industrial" portion of the name is largely historical; many of the 30 modern companies have little to do with traditional heavy industry.
+You cannot invest directly in an index.

 Dollar Cost Averaging is a strategy of buying securities in fixed-dollar amounts at scheduled intervals, with the aim to lower the average cost per share over time.
 Dollar cost averaging does not assure a profit, nor does it guarantee against loss.